oxc-project/javascript-parser-in-rust/docs/ast.md

 pub enum Expression {
 }
 ```

+Rust does not have inheritance, so `Node` is added to each struct (this is called "composition over Inheritance").

 `Statement`s and `Expression`s are enums because they will be expanded with a lot of other node types, for example: